JusOConnor/Not-Another-Machine-Learning-Project/README.md

 # Not Another Machine Learning Project
 I wanted to take a different approach to this project.
-Yes, this IS another ML project, but I want to show how it's working, how the models evolove over time, and do it in a manner that doesn't require a Masters Degree to understand.
+Yes, this IS another ML project, but I want to show how it's working, how the models evolve over time, and do it in a manner that doesn't require a Master's Degree to understand.
 The idea isn't just to give users another project to run blindly, but to demystify the concepts.

 ***This is going to be focused on creating ML models based on stock performance.
 In no way should this be your basis for financial decisions***